pdg137/micropython-build/README.md

 cd micropython

 # This part can go away after our changes are merged.
-patch -p1 -i ../micropython-build/3pi.patch
-patch -p1 -i ../micropython-build/traceback.patch
+cat ../micropython-build/*.patch | patch -p1

-make -C mpy-cross # build Python cross-compiler

 cd ports/rp2
-make BOARD=POLOLU_3PI_2040_ROBOT submodules
+make submodules
-make BOARD=POLOLU_3PI_2040_ROBOT clean
+make clean
-make USER_C_MODULES=../../../ulab/code/micropython.cmake BOARD=POLOLU_3PI_2040_ROBOT
+make USER_C_MODULES=../../../ulab/code/micropython.cmake
 ```

-There will now be a `firmware.uf2` file in the `build-POLOLU_3PI_2040_ROBOT` directory
+There will now be a `firmware.uf2` file in the `build-*` directory
-that you can use.
-It will not contain a file system or example code for the robot.
+for your robot that you can use.
+It will not contain a file system
+or example code for the robot.

 ## Acknowledgments